ababier/open-kbp/README.md

     ```
 2. Clone this repository, navigate to its directory, and install the requirements.
 Note, that to run Tensorflow 2.1
  with a GPU, you may need to build Tensorflow 2.1 from source.
 The official instructions to build from source are
- [here ](https://www.tensorflow.org/install/source), but I found the third party guide [here](https://gist.github.com/kmhofmann/e368a2ebba05f807fa1a90b3bf9a1e03)
+ [here](https://www.tensorflow.org/install/source), but I found the third party guide [here](https://gist.github.com/kmhofmann/e368a2ebba05f807fa1a90b3bf9a1e03)
  more useful.

     ```